-Small Business Officer: A University employee who is responsible for implementing the Small Business and/or Supplier Diversity Program at their L-location.
+Small Business Officer: A University employee who is responsible for implementing the Small Business and/or Supplier Diversity Program at their Location.
 This employee may have another title and only do work on Small Business/Supplier Diversity as a portion of their responsibilities.
 This employee generally assists departments in preparing Small Business Subcontracting Plans, biannual federal e-SRS reporting on Subcontract Plans and in completing the final paperwork related to small business/diverse expenditures when the project is done.
-Thise employeeSBO also assists the campus-Location in identifying small, local, diverse, disadvantaged, and Ddisabled veteran-oowned business entities for the purchase of goods and services.
-This employee may also have responsibility for filing annual Small Business Reports with Office of the President that are ultimately delivered to the California State Joint Legislative Budget CommitteeGovernor's Office.
-A Small Business Officer may also go by the term, "Supplier Diversity Coordinator," or if they have other duties and their responsibilities related to Semall Bousiness only comprise half of their time, they may have another procurement-related title.
+This employee also assists the Location in identifying small, local, diverse, disadvantaged, and disabled veteranowned business entities for the purchase of goods and services.
+This employee may also have responsibility for filing annual Small Business Reports with Office of the President that are ultimately delivered to the California State Joint Legislative Budget Committee.
+A Small Business Officer may also go by the term, "Supplier Diversity Coordinator," or if they have other duties and their responsibilities related to small business only comprise half of their time, they may have another procurement-related title.